briis/unifiprotect/README.md

   * For each camera a number entity will be created from where you can set the microphone sensitivity level.
   * For each camera supporting Optical Zoom, a number entity will be setup to set the zoom position.

 It supports both regular Ubiquiti Cameras and the UniFi Doorbell.
-Camera feeds, Motion Sensors, Doorbell Sensors, Motion Setting Sensors and Switches will be created automativally for each Camera found, once the Integration has been configured.
+Camera feeds, Motion Sensors, Doorbell Sensors, Motion Setting Sensors and Switches will be created automatically for each Camera found, once the Integration has been configured.

 ## Table of Contents